edumeet/edumeet-docker/README.md

 - Additional configuration documentation is located in [edumeet-client](https://github.com/edumeet/edumeet-client/) and [edumeet-room-server](https://github.com/edumeet/edumeet-room-server) repositories.

 NOTE!
-Certficates are selfsigned, set your signed certificate in nginx and  server configuration files
+Certficates are selfsigned, for a production service you need to set YOUR signed certificate in nginx and  server configuration files

 `in nginx/default.conf`
 ```bash